Tag Archives: James Nicholas

 Yes, the base has featured in previous stories but remember this was a time travelling comic and it can tell its stories in any order it wished.
 We could see a character in action and then later down the line read about their recruitment, piecing together the timelines ourselves.
 The complex nature of the overall arcs could’ve made for excellent reading further down the line.

-Not long after Ring Raiders disappeared a new partwork was published called Airplane and I bought the first dozen or so issues.
-If I couldn’t buy the comic anymore maybe I’d find out all about the aircraft to go with my toys.
+Not long after Ring Raiders disappeared a new partwork was published called Airplane and I bought the first dozen or so issues (image above from eBay).
+If I couldn’t buy the comic anymore maybe I could still find out all about the aircraft to go with my toys.
 The first issues were all military craft which had coincidentally featured in the Ring Raiders range but it wasn’t long until it was focussing solely on commercial airlines and I became bored and cancelled it.
 Hey, I was 12 years old!

 I’ve already mentioned the Ring Raiders Special and this came out in February 1990 so watch out for it on the blog a few months from now.
 Barrie wasn’t sure if it would see publication when he wrote the announcement, given how quickly it had to be written up.
 But he and his team did produce it in the end and all of the stories from this issue got the remainder of their full runs printed in one big issue.